rubixchain/learn/docs/xell-wallet/send-receive.md

 - Browse and select the dataset or AI model you wish to purchase.

 2. Initiate Purchase:
-- Click the “Buy Now” button on the dataset listing.
+- Click the "Buy Now" button on the dataset listing.
-- The dApp will request a transaction to transfer TRIE tokens to the seller’s address.
+- The dApp will request a transaction to transfer TRIE tokens to the seller's address.
 3. Approve with Xell Extension:
 - The Xell browser extension will display a pop-up prompting you to approve the transaction.
 - Enter your Xell PIN (the pin set during wallet creation) to authorize the signature.